Artificial Intelligence: Cloud and Edge Implementations

 Senior Software Engineer, Avast Software

-Bojan Komazec has been working in the IT industry for over 13 years.
-He currently holds the position of Senior Software Engineer in Avast Software where he has been developing various security and privacy products.
+Bojan Komazec has been working in IT industry for over 14 years.
+He currently holds the position of Senior Software Engineer in Avast Software where he develops various security and privacy products.

 Bojan's interests span from code craftsmanship and cyber security to Artificial Intelligence and Internet of Things.
 He is an active blogger and speaker at several IT Meetup groups where he enjoys sharing experience and knowledge.